lassejensen-psu/npvol/README.md

 	Ag -3.0 0.0 0.0

 Note that the coordinates are Cartesian coordinates and by default are assumed to be in Angstroms, although this may be overridden.
-For `NPVol` and additional restriction is added in that the comment line must give the radii of each atom type in the system:
+For `NPVol` an additional restriction is added in that the comment line must give the radii of each atom type in the system: